home-assistant/developers.home-assistant/docs/maintenance.md

 ### File permissions

-Most files don't need to the be executable. `0644` is fine.
+Most files don't need to be executable. `0644` is fine.

 ### Dependencies

-A lot of components and platforms depends on third-party Python modules.
+A lot of components and platforms depend on third-party Python modules.
 The dependencies which are stored in the `requirements_all.txt` files can be tracked with [`pur`](https://pypi.org/project/pur/) or [`pip-upgrader`](https://github.com/simion/pip-upgrader).

 If you update the requirements of a component/platform by updating `manifest.json`, run the provided script to update the `requirements_*.txt` file(s).